cargaona/pronsy/README.md

 ### How would you integrate that solution in a distributed, microservices-oriented and containerized architecture?

-I have, at least, two approaches, with its trade offs and concerns.
+I have, at least, two approaches, with their trade offs and concerns.

 One of them is to deploy it as a service with all the replicas needed behind an internal load balancer and make it available for other services within a private network.
 In AWS it can be configured as a DNS Server for a VPC enforcing all the hosts of that network to use it.